ppodds/YueJS/README.md

 }
 ```

+Note:
+Change `"host": "localhost"` as `"host": "database"` if you are using docker!

 ### Prepare Database

 You need to install [mariadb](https://mariadb.org/download/) and sure it could work properly.

+Note:
 There is a `docker-compose.yml` can build a test database service in few minutes.
-If you use it, you don't need to change `db-config.json`.

 ### Run Bot